eustasy/browning/README.md

-browning-a-mailgun-script
+Browning: A Lightweight Mailgun Script using Curl
 =========================

-Browning: A Lightwiehgt Mailgun Script using Curl
+Browning: A Lightweight Mailgun Script using Curl